 Bombay cats are strikingly beautiful, and they resemble panthers with their deep black, slick coats.
 These cats are very affectionate and have temperaments that are often compared to that of a dog.
 They enjoy human interaction, they like going out for walks on a leash (yes, really!), and they even play fetch.

-Cats Breeds That Shed the Least
+Conclusion: Cats That Don’t Shed

 If you suffer from cat allergies but also can’t bring yourself to live without a feline friend, don’t worry!
 Choose one of these 10 breeds that shed less than most others, and you may find yourself a kitty to love that doesn’t trigger the sneezing and itchy eyes you attribute to cat ownership.